Handling and transportation of CSF samples

 The threshold for “abnormality” for CSF biomarkers is difficult to assess, especially in clinically healthy elderly subjects.
 There are several approaches to define what is abnormal.

-- abnormality may be defined based on comparison between Cognitively normal (having a CSF collection for any other causes than NDDs) and AD groups.
+- abnormality may be defined based on comparison between cognitively normal (having a CSF collection for any other causes than NDD) and AD groups.

 - abnormality can be defined based on longitudinal observation of clinical progression in a group starting as healthy and declining to AD at follow-up evaluations.